bd3dowling/political-spending-infographic/README.md

 proof-of-concept / template for producing consistent, reproducible, and principled data workflows, namely for the production of reports, charts, and infographics.

+The project is setup with one [example infographic](./output/1980_senate_contributions_infographic.pdf) to generate which shows some charts relating to the US Federal Senate elections in 1980.

-To generate the project, we suggest running it through docker (via the Dockerfile) or, if on VSCode, by opening the project in a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).
+To generate the infographic, we suggest running it through docker (via the Dockerfile) or, if on VSCode, by opening the project in a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers).
 Once in the container, the infographic can be run with just `make`.
 (**Note**: Installation of the `arrow` package can take a while; it's not unexpected for image building to take over 10 minutes as a result since it compiles it from source!).

+Alternatively, if you create a `python` virtual environment (and maybe you'd like to do the same for `R`), if you manually install in `R` the `tidyverse`, `arrow`, `here`, and `ggthemes` packages, and manually install in `python` `meltano`, then you should be able to just run `make` from the root of the project directory also (you can also install `meltano` via `pipx` if preferred)!

 ## Stack